Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 **[+] Step 2**: Check the installer source file

-**2.1** - You should have the following two files in your source directory or just download it from here:
+**2.1** - You should have the following two files in your source directory (if already downloaded)

 - Release x86 filename: **OracleClient-12201-x86.zip**
 - Signature md5 filename: **OracleClient-12201-x86.md5**

+Alternatively you could download the files from the fileserver:
+_\\iss1-sv00033\Local-Software\Métiers\Informatique\Oracle\ora_deployment_x86_x64\OracleFullClient12\x86_

 **2.2** - Verify the source file integrity

 Compute the hash value for the file **OracleClient-12201-x86.zip** (checksum process).
-It helps verify that the file has not changed since it was digitally signed (not corrupted in anyway).
+It helps verify that the file has not changed since it was digitally signed (not corrupted or altered in anyway).

-In your opened terminal run the commands:
+In your running terminal enter the commands:

 **`cd C:\mes_sources\OracleClient12\x86`** to place yourself in the source file directory